qmclaugh/square_rails/README.md

 # SquareRails

-### An easy way to work with Square's Connect API from Ruby on Rails.
+An easy way to work with Square's Connect API from Ruby on Rails.

 ## Demonstration:
-### Access any Square Merchant's Account, Locations and Payments
+### Access a Square Merchant's Account, Locations and Payments
-(yes you need their login)

 #### 1. Install the square_rails gem